Faculty Advisory Committee

 Gregory Lewis is a Professor of Public Administration and Urban Studies, and he is known primarily for his research on race and sex differences in career patterns in the federal civil service and on attitudes of federal employees.
 More recently, his research focuses on the status of lesbians and gay men in American society and on public opinion on gay rights.
 He has published widely in public administration and social science journals, including Public Administration Review, American Review of Public Administration, Journal of Public Administration Research and Theory, Public Opinion Quarterly, Social Science Quarterly, State and Local Government Review, American Politics Quarterly, Review of Public Personnel Administration, Journal of Human Resources, and Industrial and Labor Relations Review.
 He serves on the editorial boards of the American Review of Public Administration, the Journal of Public Administration Research and Theory, and the American Political Science Review.
 Lewis directs the joint Georgia State-Georgia Tech doctoral program in public policy.
 He has also taught at the University of Georgia and American University.

 Moore is a family sociologist whose research examines within-group variation in processes and outcomes among disadvantaged groups.
-She is finishing a manuscript based on her intensive ethnographic, survey and interview study of racial minority same-sex couples.
-The book will be titled Invisible Families: Gay Relationships and Motherhood among Black and Latina Women.
-This work explores how initial self-understandings based on race influence subsequent practice of same-sex desire, processes of union formation, routes to motherhood, and the enactment of gendered power relations in families headed by two women.
+Her current research includes a new book project on the social histories of LGBT seniors in New York and Los Angeles, the negotiation of religious and community life for lesbians and gay men of faith, and the promotion of healthy aging for racial and ethnic minority elders.
+Her first book, titled Invisible Families: Gay Relationships and Motherhood among Black and Latina Women (2011 California Press) explores how initial self-understandings based on race influence subsequent practice of same-sex desire, processes of union formation, routes to motherhood, and the enactment of gendered power relations in families headed by two women.
 The practice of lesbian sexuality is also explored through a context of racial group membership and involvement in racially similar communities.
 Other on-going projects include a comparative study of family process and relationship quality among interracial and same-race couples in the Fragile Families and Child Wellbeing Survey, and a three-city study analyzing the effects of the Earned Income Tax Credit on low-income and working-class saving patterns and asset accumulation.
+Before Barnard, Moore was a faculty member at UCLA and Columbia University.

 Charlotte J. Patterson received a B.A. at Pomona College in 1971, and a Ph.D. at Stanford University in 1975, and is currently Professor of Psychology at the University of Virginia.
 As a developmental psychologist, Patterson has pursued research on children’s personal and social development in the context of family, peer, and school environments; in recent years, much of her work has focused on child development in lesbian- and gay-parented families.
 Patterson has served as director of the Bay Area Families Study, a study of psychosocial development among children who were born to or adopted by lesbian mothers, and as co-director of the Contemporary Families Study, which examined psychosocial adjustment among children born via donor insemination to lesbian and heterosexual parents.
 Recently, she has worked with data on adolescents with same-sex parents from the National Longitudinal Study of Adolescent Health (Add Health), and has been collecting new data from lesbian-parented families in Central Virginia.
 In addition to her research on lesbian mother families, Patterson’s co-edited volume with A. R. D’Augelli, Lesbian, Gay and Bisexual Identities Over the Lifespan, appeared in 1995.
 A second volume, entitled Lesbian, Gay and Bisexual Identities in Families, appeared in 1998, and a third, Lesbian, Gay and Bisexual Identities Among Youth, was published in 2001 — all with Oxford University Press.
 Patterson also served as guest editor for a special issue of Developmental Psychology devoted to research on Sexual Orientation and Human Development, published in 1995, and – from 1997 to 2000 – was associate editor of the Merrill Palmer Quarterly of Human Development.